Cascavel: Economy

 The main industries are food processing, chemicals, metallurgy, and beverages.

 It is the terminus of a metre-gauge railway line that goes to the port of Paranaguá.

 Transportation

+In a strategic position within a big road junction, served by seven intercity roads, being four interstates, making it a mandatory passage for those traveling by road to the Iguazu Falls in Foz do Iguaçu, and to the neighboring countries, Argentina and Paraguay.
+Also for those heading from South to Mato Grosso and Mato Grosso do Sul, Northwest to Santa Catarina, Rio Grande do Sul and Uruguay or West to the state capital, Curitiba, the beaches and the seaports in the coastline.

-The city is served by Adalberto Mendes da Silva Airport.
+The city is served by the Regional West Airport, previously named Coronel Adalberto Mendes da Silva Airport.
+The airport has been named in 2022 and 2023, the best regional airport in Brazil.

 Universities

 Cascavel is a very important college center.
 Besides a state university, in recent years the city became an important student hub centre, with an increasing number of private universities starting their activities in the city.